th2ch-g/tmplot.py/README.md

 # tmplot.py

-Plotter for when you just want to draw a little diagram.
+One liner Plotter for when you just want to draw a little diagram.

 1. [Install tmplot.py](#anchor1)
 1. [Gallery](#anchor2)